 OK, so I might have made this one sound a little more exciting than it is but it's a clever trick.

 A lot of caravans on big holiday parks are actually privately owned.
 Resorts such as Nodes Point Holiday Park and Whitecliff Bay Holiday Park sell the caravans and then owners hire them out when they aren't using them.
-With a big of digging you can find these privately owned caravans for hire on Booking.com or Airbnb.
-For example, you can find privately owned caravans at:

-You sometimes need to pay for a pass to use the facilities onsite. |
+You sometimes need to pay for a pass to use the facilities onsite, so make sure you budget for that.

 5. Get Cosy

-We searched for a holiday at Whitecliff Bay Holiday Park in August 2022 and found that two families of four could save more than £1000 if they booked the cheapest caravan for eight people rather than booking two caravans for four people.
 Bear in mind that two people will be sleeping in the lounge and a caravan sized kitchen is pretty cosy for eight people.
 I'd say you will be doing well to have not fallen out by the end of the week.
-Perhaps you could agree to eat out every night with the money you've saved. |

 6. Don't pay for facilities you won't use

-A lot of the most popular Isle of Wight holiday parks offer non-stop entertainment with indoor and outdoor swimming pools, kids activities, outdoor cinema and so on.
+A lot of the most popular Isle of Wight holiday parks offer non-stop entertainment with indoor and outdoor swimming pools, kids' activities, outdoor cinema and so on.
 If that's what you're after, take a look at Lower Hyde Holiday Park, Nodes Point and Whitecliff Bay Holiday Park.

-However, if you just want good value accommodation on a quieter site then I would go for a site such as Cheverton Copse Holiday Park which has playgrounds and gets reviews or The Orchards Holiday Park which is a quiet site with indoor and outdoor swimming pools. |
+However, if you just want good value accommodation on a quieter site then I would go for a site such as Cheverton Copse Holiday Park - which has playgrounds and gets great reviews - or The Orchards Holiday Park, which is a quiet site with indoor and outdoor swimming pools.

 The-Isle-of-Wight-Guru-Don't-Blame-Us-Disclaimer™ All the information on this website is correct, as far as we know, but please do check details directly - and please contact us if you find anything inaccurate.
 Here's our full disclaimer.